The 6 Steps to a 7-Figure Income

 No, not the popular TV game show.
 I’m talking about becoming a long-term, sustainable millionaire as a real estate entrepreneur!

-Pat Hilban, who is a billion-dollar real estate agent, spent over four years self-reflecting, researching, and writing his New York Times Best-Selling book “6 Steps to 7 Figures.”
-The book outlines a 6-step process he, his mentors, and other successful entrepreneurs have followed to go from little to no money to over seven figures in annual income.
+Pat Hilban, who is a billion-dollar real estate agent, spent over four years self-reflecting, researching, and writing his New York Times Best-Selling book, 6 Steps to 7 Figures.
+The book outlines a 6-step, money-making strategy he, his mentors, and other successful entrepreneurs have followed to go from little to no money to over seven figures in annual income.
 In our recent conversation, Pat provided a blueprint you can follow to learn how to make millions and achieve the same.

 Step #1 – Goals and Affirm

 The first step is to set your huge, overarching, long-term goal.
 Then, break it down into smaller, bite-size pieces.

 Pat said, “A lot of people just set really large goals.
 For instance, they set a goal ‘I want to be a millionaire,’ but they don’t set the small daily goals that it takes to be a millionaire, such as ‘I save $10/day,’ or even the goal before that is ‘What are you going to do to earn that extra $10 or save that extra $10?’”
 In this example, the long-term goal is to become a millionaire, but what you are really striving for is to save $10 per day by doing X, whatever you determine X to be.

 Finally, you want to create a statement to affirm that goal.
 If your goal is to become a millionaire by saving $10/day, Pat said your affirmation would be “I am a millionaire.
 I save $10/day by doing X every day.”